rfc/emacs/README.md

 On Linux/FreeBSD, Emacs location will be automatically determined from the environment.

-On Mac OSX, install Emacs using Homebrew (http://brew.sh/).
-Using the following Emacs packages will not work without further customization:
+On Mac OSX, install Emacs using Homebrew ([http://brew.sh](http://brew.sh)).
+Using the Emacs packages listed below will not work without further customization:

 - EmacsForMacOSX ([http://emacsformacosx.com](http://emacsformacosx.com))
 - Aquamacs ([http://aquamacs.org](http://aquamacs.org))